 Examinations are administered at the close of each semester and at such other times as instructors deem necessary.
+There will be no exemptions from examinations unless approved by the Vice President of Instruction.
 Absences from final examinations, except in cases of unusual emergencies, are automatically recorded as failures.
 Examinations can only be rescheduled with the approval of the Vice President of Instruction.